Month-End Close Projected Submission Dates

 ||Department all transactions - this is an Excel workbook that contains eight reports:

-profit & loss, revenue & expense transactions, pending ProCard details, Posted ProCard
+profit and loss, revenue and expense transactions, pending ProCard details, Posted

-details, budget transactions, student financials detail transactions, purchase order
+ProCard details, budget transactions, student financials detail transactions, purchase

 ||Department payroll - this is an Excel workbook that contains four reports: payroll